frankshearar/Home/Package-Signatures-Technical-Details.md

 1. The certificate MUST be valid for the `id-kp-timeStamping` purpose [[RFC 5280 section 4.2.1.12](https://tools.ietf.org/html/rfc5280#section-4.2.1.12)].
 1. The certificate MUST have an RSA public key length of 2048 bits or higher.

-At signing time, a certificate MUST be within its validity period according to the package writer and MUST NOT be not revoked.
+At signing time, a certificate MUST be within its validity period according to the package writer and MUST NOT be revoked.
 At validation time, the certificate's revocation status SHOULD be rechecked; however, package readers MAY fail open if revocation status is unavailable (e.g.:  a CRL is inaccessible).

 Certificates MUST NOT have the lifetime signing EKU (1.3.6.1.4.1.311.10.3.13).